lmcai/ZOO_BOT_Comparative_genomics/Lab2_paml/homework_dueOct1/README.md

 2. Set the output to be `M0.out.txt` (outfile = ###).
 Run CODEML analysis for the M0 model.
 What are the omega and log-likelihood estimated from this model?
 (1pt)

-3. We suspect positive selection in the two branches leading to the common ancestor of Hominoids and Colobines as pictured below.
+3. Lysozyme was adapted for digestive defense against bacteria in primates that evolved foregut fermentation.
+Therefore, we suspect positive selection in the two branches leading to the common ancestor of Hominoids and Colobines as pictured below.
 How would you label your phylogeny according to the following colored branch pattern (pink branches set as foreground) (1 pt)

 ![image](./branch_model_figure.png)